 After You Graduate

-School of Management graduates wishing to enter the workforce are recruited by acclaimed companies in the industry — 87% of graduates from the class of 2013 received full-time offers within 90 days of graduation.
+Over 90% of our recent accounting graduates received full-time job offers within three months of graduation.
 Binghamton University is a leading source of new hires for the Big Four accounting firms: EY, PwC, Deloitte and KPMG.
-With the school’s strong national reputation, alumni are also actively sought out by regional firms and government agencies such as the U.S. Department of the Treasury and the U.S. Securities and Exchange Commission.
-Our MS in Accounting program also provides a solid theoretical foundation for students who intend to pursue a doctoral degree following graduation.
+With the school’s strong national reputation, alumni are also actively sought out by regional firms and government agencies.

 To be eligible for graduate study, you must: